-Updated: September 18, 2020 at 12:31PM
+Updated: November 24, 2020 at 3:56PM

 The University’s initial surveillance testing (pre-matriculation testing) was done by mail with students before they arrived on campus for the 2020 fall semester.
 On August 21, the next phase of surveillance testing started with students coming to the testing center for swab-collected PCR (polymerase chain reaction) tests.
-In early September, the University also started saliva-based surveillance testing—which involves collecting and testing saliva samples through a recently developed University lab.
+In early September, the University also started saliva-based PCR surveillance testing—which involves collecting and testing saliva samples through a recently developed University lab.

 We are following a Bayesian stratified and staggered-entry rotating cohort design.